A new approach to rational stable parametrized homotopy theory: From spectra of retractive spaces to spectra of retractive Lie algebras

 Under this identification, the morphism induced on the associated graded spaces by the map $M\to M^I_L$,

 is simply the inclusion into the first summand.
-This is clearly a quasi-isomorphism as the second summand is acyclic.
+This is a quasi-isomorphism since the second summand is acyclic.
 Then, by the {\em Goldman-Millson Theorem} (see \S\ref{homotocdgl}), the map $M\stackrel{\sim}{\to} M^I_L$ is a weak equivalence in $\catcdgl$, and consequently, it is also a weak equivalence in $\cdgll$.

 On the other hand, the composition of the maps in (\ref{pathobject}) is the diagonal in $\cdgll$.
 Finally, both $\varepsilon_i$, $i=0,1$, are surjective maps and therefore fibrations.
 We also remark that, by the ``2 out of 3'' property, these maps are also weak equivalences \end{proof}